 where

-\begin{remark} In this system of SDEs, the laws of the random functions $X_k$ and $\lambda_k$ as well as that of the PRMs $Q^\ell_k$ are given.
+\begin{remark} In this system of stochastic equations, the laws of the random functions $X_k$ and $\lambda_k$ as well as that of the PRMs $Q^\ell_k$ are given.
 However, $\tau_k$ is an unknown of this equation, whose law enters the coefficient on the second line.
 Recall Remark \ref{rem-McKV-hom}.
-We can thus regard these equation as a McKean--Vlasov SDE, and also the following as a propagation of chaos result for the times of infection of the various initially susceptible individuals. \end{remark}
+We can thus regard these equations as a McKean--Vlasov stochastic equations, and also the following as a propagation of chaos result for the times of infection of the various initially susceptible individuals. \end{remark}

-\begin{remark} In the case of $\gamma=0$, one can instead define the following simpler system of Poisson-driven SDEs:
+\begin{remark} In the case $\gamma=0$, one can instead define the following simpler system of Poisson-driven SDEs:

 where

 The proofs below can be simplified in this case, see also Remark \ref{rem-proof-gamma0}. \end{remark}